mhirst1960/rubiks-clock/README.md

 If you want to share the clock with your friends at home, it is very easy to make this webpage available to any computer or smart phone in the house.

 Install python3 if you don't already have it.
-Then run this command:
+Then run this command from the same directory that contains index.html:

 `python3 -m http.server 80`

 If you prefer the older python2 you could also do this:

 `python2 -m SimpleHTTPServer 80`

 The URL your friends will need is based on your computer name where you ran the previous command.
 Often you need to append `.local` to the end of you computer's name to access it.
 For instance, if your computer is named `mycomputer` then this is the URL you want to tell your friends to go to: